deepmodeling/GROMACS/docs/reference-manual/special/awh.rst

 These two approaches are equivalent in the sense that they give rise to the same biased probabilities :math:`P_n(x)`
 (cf. :eq:`%s <eqawhpxlambda>`) while the dynamics are clearly different in the two cases.
+Along a bias dimension directly controlling the :math:`\lambda` state of the system, such as when controlling free energy perturbations, the Monte-Carlo sampling alternative is always used, even if a convolved bias potential is chosen to be used along the other dimensions (if there are more than one).
 This choice does not affect the internals of the AWH algorithm, only what force and potential AWH returns to the MD engine.